mtbdata711/vscode-phpsab-docker/README.md

 # PHP Sniffer & Beautifier Docker

 This extension is a fork of [PHP Sniffer & Beautifier for VS Code](https://github.com/valeryan/vscode-phpsab)

 This plugin for [Visual Studio Code](https://code.visualstudio.com/) allows you to view linting errors and run code fixes from [phpcs & phpcbf](http://pear.php.net/package/PHP_CodeSniffer/) running in a Docker container within your local VS Code editor.

-This is useful for cases where you are developing in a Docker container but do not want to run / are not able to do your development within a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
+This is useful for cases where you are developing in a Docker container but do not want to run / are not able to run a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).

 This extension maintains compatibility with [PHP Sniffer & Beautifier for VS Code](https://github.com/valeryan/vscode-phpsab) with some code tweaks to extend it to work with Docker.

 ## Quick start

  - Add a `.vscode` directory to your project if it does not already exist
- - Create a `settings.json` file within your `.vscode`directory or append extension settings if the file already exists
+ - Create a `settings.json` file within your `.vscode` directory or append extension settings if the file already exists
- - Insert the following settings
+ - Insert the following settings:

 ```
 {